Additional Diamond Care

-Don't store your diamond jewelery next to other jewelery pieces as this can cause scratches.
-A fabric-lined jewellery case with separate compartments is Ideal.
-You can also individually wrap jewellery in soft tissue paper or use jewellery pouches for each piece.
+Don't store your diamond jewelry next to other jewelry pieces as this can cause scratches.
+A fabric-lined jewelry case with separate compartments is Ideal.
+You can also individually wrap jewelry in soft tissue paper or use jewelry pouches for each piece.

-Regularly inspect your diamond jewellery to make sure the setting is secure.
+Regularly inspect your diamond jewelry to make sure the setting is secure.
 Promptly bring it to a professional jeweler if you notice any signs of damage or loosening of the prongs.
-It's a good idea to have your diamond jewelery examined at least once a year by a professional jeweler.
-In addition to performing any necessary repair work, your jeweler can expertly clean your jewellery.
+It's a good idea to have your diamond jewelry examined at least once a year by a professional jeweler.
+In addition to performing any necessary repair work, your jeweler can expertly clean your jewelry.

 The Basics of Keeping Your Diamond Clean

 So how can you keep your diamond looking its very best?
 Here are some tips on diamond care:

 - Handle your diamond sparingly, as your fingers provide enough oil from your skin to alter the way your diamond looks.

 - Clean your diamond regularly.
 A simple plan to keep your diamond jewelry always looking beautiful is to soak the diamond in an ammonia-based household cleaner (such as window cleaner) overnight, once or twice weekly.
 In the morning, remove the diamond from the cleaner and brush it with a soft, clean toothbrush to remove any leftover dirt.
 Take extra care to brush the back of the diamond as this will be the area that has collected the most oil and dirt.